 - Scientific sources

-In practice, the skin's barrier function deteriorates very easily.
-Daily exposure to external factors, temperature changes, intensive cleansing, stress, and inadequate skincare can weaken the skin's protective mechanisms much more often than you might think.
-As a result, the skin loses water more quickly, becomes more reactive, and is prone to irritation.
-This can be caused by factors such as:
+In practice, the condition of the skin barrier can easily deteriorate.
+Daily contact with external factors, temperature changes, intensive cleansing, as well as stress or improperly chosen skincare products, weaken the skin's protective mechanisms much more often than one might think.
+As a result, the skin loses water faster, becomes more reactive, and prone to irritation.
+The causes may include:

 - cold, wind, dry air,